Skip to page content

 Overview

-In accordance with Department of Labor (DOL) guidelines, the Office of Workers' Compensation Programs (OWCP)'s Division of Longshore and Harbor Workers' Compensation (DLHWC) conducted a Privacy Impact Assessment (PIA) on the Longshore Case Management System (LCMS).
+In accordance with Department of Labor (DOL) guidelines, the Office of Workers' Compensation Programs (OWCP)'s Division of Coal Mine Workers' Compensation (DCMWC) conducted a Privacy Impact Assessment (PIA) on the Automated Support Package (ASP).

-OWCP, in conjunction with the DOL Office of the Chief Information Officer (OCIO), has determined that LCMS processes privacy information.
-As such, this document has been prepared to describe the information collected by LCMS; what it is used for; who has access to the information; how the information can be corrected; and in general terms how the information is secured.
+OWCP, in conjunction with the Office of the Chief Information Officer (OCIO), has determined that ASP processes personally identifiable information (PII).
+As such, this document has been prepared to describe the information collected by ASP; what it is used for; who has access to the information; how the information can be corrected; and in general terms how the information is secured.

 Characterization of the Information

-In addition to these individuals, the system contains records of medical providers, insurance providers, attorneys and others representing claimants, rehabilitation counselors, nurses, and other health care professionals who provide information in support of compensation claims.
-Records are also kept on employers and insurance carriers who pay the benefits provided under this program.
+In addition to these individuals, the system contains records of medical providers, attorneys representing claimants who provide information in support of compensation claims, coal mine operators, and insurance carriers.

 What are the sources of the PII in the information system?